fulcrumapp/fulcrum-expressions/README.md

 make
 ```

+### Distribute

-### Distribute - build final output and optionally copy files to other repos
+Builds the final output and optionally copies output files to other repos

 ```sh
 make dist